findify/react-bundle/README.md

  })
 ```
 ### Product click event
-In case you are using your own History instance, you should update `components/Cards/Product/view.tsx` and change `onClick` event for the product card (this is done via DevTools Extension as a customization to our platfom):
+In case you are using your own History instance, you should update `components/Cards/Product/view.tsx` and change `onClick` event for the product card (this is done via DevTools Extension as a customization to our platform):
 ```javascript
 const ProductCardView ({ item }) => {
   const onClick = useCallback((e) => {